 Frozen Foods – Frozen fruits, vegetables, seafood, and poultry are just as nutritious as fresh.
 Avoid frozen vegetables with added butter or sauces.
 Avoid fruits with added sugar.

 Grain Products/Starches – Choose 100% whole grain products.
 Look for “100% whole grain or whole wheat” on the label to be sure.
-Physically intact whole grains like brown rice, barley, oats, quinoa, etc. have a health edge over 100% whole grain breads.
+Physically intact whole grains like brown rice, barley, oats, quinoa, etc. have a health edge over 100% whole grain bread.
 Choose multigrain brands of pasta, like Barilla Plus or whole wheat varieties.

 Canned Goods – Generally inferior to fresh, but the following retain their nutritional value: any form of tomato products, beans, and 100% pumpkin.
-Choose reduced sodium varieties when available.
+Choose reduced-sodium varieties when available.
 Canned salmon, chunk-lite tuna, sardines, and oysters are convenient and healthy proteins.

-Beverages – Coffee, loose leaf or bagged teas, herbal teas, V8 or 100% vegetable/tomato juice, water.
+Beverages – Coffee, loose-leaf or bagged teas, herbal teas, V8 or 100% vegetable/tomato juice, water.
 If weight is not an issue, 100% fruit juice in moderation.

 Cooking Oil – Your best choices are extra virgin olive oil and canola oil.
 Nut-based oils (walnut, sesame, etc) are also healthy choices if called for in recipes.
 Canola-based pan sprays are wonderful.

 Cereals – To make a healthy selection, check the label for 5 grains or more of fiber and 10 grams or less of sugar per serving.

 Order your own Dr. Ann grocery shopping guide – two-sided, laminated, with the cardinal rules at the top!